-- Study whether and how to support the AI agent on UE to discover another AI agent on a different UE.
+- Study whether and how to support the AI agent on UE to register in the network and to discover another AI agent on a different UE.

 NOTE 1: Coordination with SA6 on the application layer aspects may be needed.

 - Study whether and how to enable communication for AI agents on different UEs via the 6G network.